RizPur/MALIS-Project/project_report.md

 $$W_B = [w_{B1},w_{B2}],X = [x_1,x_2]​$$

 #### 3.2.3 Training, Testing and Results
-The training procedure in task 2 is quite similar to task 1.
+The training procedure in Task 2 is quite similar to Task 1.
 The slight changes are:
 1. In the data preprocessing, to train model A, we set all target `Setosa` to value `1`, the rest to `0`.
 While trainig model B, we set all target `Versicolor` to value `1`, the rest to `0`.
 2. The expression of gradient decends are different in forms.
-3. The regression model we get here is a plane, not a line as in task 1.
+3. The regression model we get here is a plane, not a line as in Task 1.

 One important change that we do here is we start to use the valid set to reject the trained model.
-In task 1, the model is too simple, we're able to get a good model without using the valid set.
-But in the practice in doing task 2, we have  to use the valid set to make sure that we get a good model.
+In Task 1, the model is too simple, we're able to get a good model without using the valid set.
+But in the practice in doing Task 2, we have  to use the valid set to make sure that we get a good model.

 One result in a successful training is like:
 Model A: